jeshan/tfbridge/README.md

       ServiceToken: !Sub arn:aws:lambda:${AWS::Region}:${AWS::AccountId}:function:tfbridge-aws
 ```

-Importing the same user, but this time strictly checking that all properties have been properly mapped:
+Importing the same user, but this time strictly checking that all properties have been properly mapped.
+Set `TFBRIDGE_MODE` to **ImportStrict**:
 ```yaml
   User:
     Type: Custom::TfBridge-resource-aws_iam_user